sdrasco/drawdowngame/README.md

 ---

-**Drawdown** is a deliberately lean, vaguely depressing simulation of stock market decision-making.
-It’s an homage to a simpler time, when asset bubbles were local, and your broker was a man named Carl.
-Runs on macOS.
-If you try anything else, you're on your own.

-Built as a modern tribute to *Millionaire: The Stock Market Simulation* (1982), created by Jim Zuber and published by Blue Chip Software for the Apple II, Atari 8-bit, Commodore 64, MS-DOS, and Macintosh.
-It was a finance game that made you feel smart, rich, and wrong — often all in the same turn.
+**Drawdown** is a deliberately lean simulation of stock market decision-making.
+It’s an homage to a simpler time, built as a modern tribute to [*Millionaire: The Stock Market Simulation*, created by Jim Zuber and published by Blue Chip Software in 1982](https://en.wikipedia.org/wiki/Millionaire:_The_Stock_Market_Simulation).
+It made you feel smart, rich, and wrong — often all in the same turn.

 ## Gameplay Overview